delucks/dotfiles/README.md

 setup
 -----

-Run ./setup.sh, with either -h for a headless install or -x for an xorg install.
+Run ./setup.sh, with either -l for a headless install or -x for an xorg install.
 For more information, see ./setup.sh -h